dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 #### Late fields and variables

-A non-local variable declaration of the form `late final v;`, `late final T v;`, `late final v = e;`, or `late final T v = e;`, or the same forms with `static` prepended, implicitly induces a getter into the enclosing scope.
-Moreover, the forms that do not include an initializing expression `e` induce a setter as well.
-Non-final non-local variable declarations including `late` induce a getter as well as a setter.
+A non-local `late` variable declaration _D_ implicitly induces a getter into the enclosing scope.
+It also induces an implicit setter iff one of the following conditions is satisfied:

+- _D_ is non-final.
+- _D_ is late, final, and has no initializing expression.

+*The late final variable declaration with no initializer is special in that it is the only final variable which can be the target of an assignment.
+It can only be assigned once, but this is enforced dynamically rather than statically.*

 A read of a field or variable which is marked as `late` which has not yet been written to causes the initializer expression of the variable to be evaluated to